DevvoTecnologia/Junior-Challenge/frontend/README.md

-# Getting Started
+# Frontend - Getting Started

 To set up the project, follow these steps:

 ### 1. Create a `.env.local` file in Root Folder

-Start by creating a `.env.local` file with the same information as the `.env.example` file.
+Start by creating a `.env.local` file with the same information as the `.env.local.example` file.

 ### 2. Important Configuration